Geirangerfjord in Norway (Photo: Envato)

 Planning a Kosher Fjord Vacation

-Planning a kosher fjord vacation takes a little extra preparation, but it’s absolutely doable and often well worth the effort.
-Here are a few tips to ensure your trip is both meaningful and hassle-free:
+Planning a kosher fjord vacation takes a little extra preparation, especially in remote areas, but with the right planning it can be an incredible travel experience.
+Here are a few things to keep in mind before your trip:

 -